goboomtown/microConnect-android/README.md

 ## API Key Generation
 1. Log onto the Admin Portal (https://admin.goboomtown.com)
-1. Click "Providers" in the left menu
+1. Click "Orgs" in the left menu
-1. Find your provider in the list
+1. Find your organization in the list
-1. Double-click your provider to show the "Edit Provider" window
+1. Double-click your org. to show the "Edit Partner" panel
-1. Click "API Settings,"" near the button of the configuration panel
+1. Click "API Settings" near the button of the panel
 1. Select Sandbox or Live, depending on the state of development
 1. Click "Re-Generate"
 1. Copy the access token and private-key, as provided in the pop-up dialog